vindarel/curated-awesome-cl/README.md

 ----------
 * [Parenscript][102] - A translator from Common Lisp to Javascript.
 [3-clause BSD][15].
 * [parse-js][104] - A package for parsing ECMAScript 3. [zlib][33].
+* [JSCL](https://github.com/jscl-project/jscl) - A CL-to-JS compiler designed to be self-hosting from day one.
+Lacks CLOS, format and loop.

 Others
 ------